verbb/formie/docs/guides/developers/everything-you-need-to-know-about-formie-schemas.md

-# Everything you need to know about Formie schemas
+# Everything You Need to Know About Formie Schemas

 Formie schemas are PHP arrays that describe control panel UI — field settings tabs, integration form settings, notification editors, and page button panels.
 They replace ad-hoc Twig/Vue templates in the form builder with a structured, normalizable format built on [SchemaForm](https://verbb.io/plugin-kit/forms/overview).
 This guide explains **when and why** to use schemas, and patterns for fields and integrations.